The Great Believers by Rebecca Makkai

 |The Guardian 25 April 1984|

-A work of fiction that reads like nonfiction, however still, it's hard to know the true extent of the AIDS epidemic in the 1980s, and the earth-shattering turmoil that it left in its wake.
-I felt it important to include a brief timeline of the devastating events as they played out around the world.¹
+The Great Believers is a work of fiction that reads like nonfiction, however still, it's hard to know the true extent of the AIDS epidemic in the 1980s, and the earth-shattering turmoil that it left in its wake.

 - 1980: San Francisco resident Ken Horne is the first patient of the AIDS epidemic in the US, identified by the Centre for Disease Control (CDC)